 During my MA studies, I became interested in the issue of language teaching and its relation to the ‘intercultural dimension’.
 I wondered how Mexican EFL teachers, who participated in the FLAP sojourn, had experienced the ‘intercultural turn’ in language teaching education and how they had changed (or if they had changed) their ideas, beliefs, as well as their teaching practices after their FLAP participation.
 Therefore, I undertook a small-scale research whose title is “Exploring the influences of professional sojourns on teachers’ practices, assumptions and beliefs about intercultural communication”.
 After my MA studies I had the opportunity to undertake a PhD project in which I further explored the lived experiences of Mexican EFL teachers living and working in the UK as Foreign Language Assistants of Spanish.
 My PhD thesis title is “Mexican EFL teachers narrating their professional development during their sojourn in the UK”.
 Through this project I contributed to the fields of professional sojourns -also known intercultural sojourns/journeys- teacher professional development and narration.

-Currently, I am a Senior Tutor in Education at the University of Manchester.
+Currently, I am a Lecturer in Education at the University of Manchester.
 I am leading on the development and facilitation of group reflective practice for postgradstudents across different programmes in the Manchester Institute of Education.
-I also teach and support the facilitation of a number of MA modules including Language Learning and Technology, Psychology of Language Learning and Developing Academic Competence.
-My research in areas such as Language Learning and Technology, Teacher Professional Development and Intercultural Education.
+I also teach and support the facilitation of a number of MA modules including Developing Researcher Reflexivity, Language Learning and Technology and Teaching and Learning Online.
+My research in areas such as group reflective practice, teacher professional development and intercultural education.